 Note: The GST rates on food products given in the list are subject to periodic change

-After the inception of GST, a simplification of the bill was witnessed by those eating out at restaurants, as restaurant GST rate replaced multiple taxes and cess such as VAT, Service Tax and Krishi Kalyan cess to name a few.
 Furthermore, a decrease in the effective tax on restaurant bills was also evident to customers after GST implementation.
 But the decrease in the cost for those who are eating out was observed to be marginal at best.
 However, the service charge has not been affected by GST and is still applied by the restaurant.

 For restaurant owners, the Input Tax credit or ITC was expected to increase the working capital availability for restaurants after the implementation of GST.
 On the contrary, The introduction of GST brought with it the removal of the Input Tax Credit or the ITC.
 This implies that the GST they paid on raw materials and rent could not be claimed.
-Later, certain amendments were made which reduced the ITC benefit for restaurant owners.
-However, it is notable that, under current GST rules, this ITC benefit is available only to those charging 18% GST, while restaurants/eateries charging 5% GST on food services do not receive ITC benefits.

-As mentioned in the table above, in terms of GST on food items including vegetables, fruits, meat, etc., nil GST i.e. GST exemption has been provided in case of most fresh as well as frozen products.
+As mentioned in the table above, in terms of food GST rate items including vegetables, fruits, meat, etc., nil GST i.e. GST exemption has been provided in case of most fresh as well as frozen products.
 The only packed food in containers with a trademark/brand name has GST rates applicable to them.
 As of now, GST on food items or food services is not charged more than 18% and no food items are as of yet featured in the highest tax bracket of 28%.
 Thus, no major price fluctuations have been reported after the implementation of GST on food items.